ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ```

 :::tip touch()
-All smart contracts run on TVM (Ton Virtual Machine), which is a stack machine. ~ touch() places the variable cs on top of the stack, thus optimizing the running of the code for less gas.
+On TON, all smart contracts run on the stack-based TON Virtual Machine (TVM). ~ touch() places the variable cs on top of the stack to optimize the running of code for less gas.
 :::

-Since a **maximum of 4 refs** can be stored in one cell, we can send four transactions per external transaction.
+Since a **maximum of 4 references** can be stored in one cell it is necessary to send four transactions per external transaction.

 > 💡 Useful links:
 >